Updated November 14, 2021. The article was updated to correct minor technical details.

 You’ve been a strong advocate for pharmacist-provided immunizations.
 Tell us about how you are becoming involved in technician-administered immunizations now that technicians are gaining that ability in more and more states.

 My passion for immunizations started during my residency as we provided a wide range of immunizations at the pharmacy where I completed my training in Virginia.
-Pharmacy technicians are extremely qualified to complete many tasks within the pharmacy and through completing a training program to administer immunizations this will be another aspect that they can be involved with.
+Pharmacy technicians are extremely qualified to complete many tasks within the pharmacy, and through completing a training program to administer immunizations will be another aspect that they can be involved with.
 Pharmacy technician-administered immunizations have been very successful in the first states to provide the opportunity, so I am excited to see the impact that can be made when more pharmacy technicians are given the authority to administer immunizations.
 I am excited to be involved with developing the Pharmacy Technician Enhanced Training: Immunization Specialty Certification program through freeCE for pharmacy technicians who are interested in administering immunizations.
 The program is expected to launch this February, which should hopefully empower many technicians to contribute to the national immunization efforts.

 You have training in tobacco treatment.
 Can you tell us more about that training and how it impacts your patients?